wssimms/wssimms-minimach/README.md

 				into the high bit of A. The high bit of C is replaced with a zero.

-8	      ADD  address	The contents of A and the memory byte loaded
+8 lo hi	      ADD  address	The contents of A and the memory byte loaded
 				from the specified address are treated as unsigned quantities, extended to 16 bits,
 				and added.
 The high byte of the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.

-9	      SUB  address	The contents of A and and the memory byte loaded
+9 lo hi	      SUB  address	The contents of A and and the memory byte loaded
 				from the specified address are treated as unsigned quantities, extended to 16 bits,
 				and C is subtracted from A. The high byte of the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.

-10	      ADDS address	The contents of A and the memory byte loaded
+10 lo hi      ADDS address	The contents of A and the memory byte loaded
 				from the specified address are treated as signed quantities, extended to 16 bits,
 				and added.
 The high byte of the 16-bit result